tytydraco/TagSH/README.md

 3. Use `[ $(id -u) -eq 0 ] || exec su -c sh "$0" "$@"` to elevate your script to root permissions.
 4. Use `input keyevent KEYCODE_HOME` or `input keyevent 3` to make your script exit TagSH on completion (elevated permissions required).
 5. Clean up your code.
 Remove any unnecessary comments or extraneous code to make it small enough to fit on an NFC tag.
+6. If you have too large of a script, consider using `curl [http://path/to/script.sh] | sh` in conjunction with tip #3

 # Contact
 - Telegram: @tytydraco